 Authorised consignors are approved to:

-- declare goods to CT without presenting them at the office of departure
+- declare goods to UT without presenting them at the office of departure

 - print the TAD and, where applicable, the list of items at the consignor's premises